argoproj/argo-events/docs/concepts/sensor.md

 <br/>

-## What is an event dependency?
+## Event dependency
-A dependency is an event the sensor is expecting to happen.
-It is defined as "gateway-name:event-source-name".
+A dependency is an event the sensor is waiting to happen.

-Also, you can use [globs](https://github.com/gobwas/glob#syntax) to catch a set of events (e.g. "gateway-name:*").
+## Trigger
+A Trigger is the resource executed by sensor once the event dependencies are resolved..

 ## Specification
 Complete specification is available [here](https://github.com/argoproj/argo-events/blob/master/api/sensor.md).

+## Examples
+Examples are located under `examples/sensors`.